 For sector specific guidance refer to the applicable World Bank Group Industry Sector EHS Guidelines and to Resource Efficient and Cleaner Production Guidelines and Principles.

-For further general guidance on GIIP relating to resource efficiency and pollution prevention, refer to CDC Briefing Note: Resource Efficiency, CDC Briefing Note: Pollution Prevention, IFC Performance Standard 3: Resource Efficiency and Pollution Prevention and World Bank Group General EHS Guidelines.
+For further general guidance on GIIP relating to resource efficiency and pollution prevention, refer to E&S topic: Resource efficiency, E&S topic: Pollution prevention, IFC Performance Standard 3: Resource Efficiency and Pollution Prevention and World Bank Group General EHS Guidelines.

 The most significant community health and safety risks and impacts associated with the manufacturing sector arise from air emissions, solid and liquid waste handling, storage and disposal, and the potential for major accidents related to fires, explosions or accidental release of toxic substances.